-Please make sure to log in to the Blackboard site AT LEAST once a day.
-I will also regularly broadcast emails or post announcements to the class on Blackboard.
-In such cases, Blackboard will send the email to your NSCC student email account.
+Please make sure to log in to the Blackboard site daily.
+Announcements, class resources, and all assessments will be handled through Blackboard.
+I will also regularly broadcast emails to the class Blackboard through Blackboard.
+In such cases, Blackboard will send the email to your NECC student account.
 If you wish, you can change which email account these messages are sent to in your Blackboard settings.

-If you find that you are having difficulty with blackboard, contact the college "helpdesk" at bbhelp@northshore.edu
+If you find that you are having difficulty with Blackboard, contact the college "helpdesk."